hueylincheng/project-GettingCleaningData/README.md

 ## **Step 3.
 Uses descriptive activity names to name the activities in the data set**

-Use setname() to rename descriptive activity column to 'activity'
+Use setname() to rename descriptive activity column to 'activity'.

     _setnames(dt_extractMeanStd, "actyDescription", "activity")_

 ## **Step 4.
 Appropriately labels the data set with descriptive variable names**